hluk/CopyQ/docs/faq.rst

 4. Select "Text" item.
 5. Disable "Save and display HTML and rich text".

-Similarly you can also disable "Images" in the list to avoid storing and rendering images.
+Similarly, you can also disable "Images" in the list to avoid storing and rendering images.

 Existing items won't be affected but **any data formats can be removed**: